ASNA/SunFarm/docs/program-bootstrap.md

     ![Debug Step Ten](/images/bootstrap-debug-10.png)

 13. Notice how all parameters are passed to the *none* static `ENTRY` method, with an additional one at the end: `bool _isNew`.
 As you may have guessed, this flag determines whether to call `PROCESS_STAR_INZSR(` or not.
-Only ehwn the instance is brand new, does the framework call the *Initialization Subroutine*.
+Only when the instance is brand new, does the framework call the *Initialization Subroutine*.
     * Parameters are copied to instance member fields.
     * \*INZSR is called (for new instances).
     * And **finally** `StarEntry` (aka.
 Main C-Specs), runs.